-Any Given Sunday was the first film Michelle worked on in 1999, and she was blessed to be a part of such an amazing ensemble cast, working opposite Al Pacino, under Oliver Stone's brilliant direction.
+Any Given Sunday was the first film Michelle worked on in 1999, and she was humbled to be a part of such an amazing ensemble cast, working opposite Al Pacino, under Oliver Stone's brilliant direction.
 When the movie wrapped four months later, this red-headed beauty headed for New York to see if she could conquer the fashion industry and the entertainment world in the big city.
 Her journey introduced her to some incredible designers and photographers.
 Her study of acting lead her to work with prestigious teachers at Stella Adler and private coaching with famed Soprano's star Michael Imperioli.
-Also while in Manhattan, her modeling agency and connections, lead her to photo-doubling, look-a-like work, and standing-in for Julia Roberts, Susan Sarandon, and Amanda Righetti, working with famed photographers Annie Leibovitz and Robert Ashcroft, including appearances on The View.
+Also while in Manhattan, her modeling agency Click and through other connections, lead her to do photo-doubling, look-a-like work, and standing-in for Julia Roberts, Susan Sarandon, and Amanda Righetti, working with famed photographers Annie Leibovitz and Robert Ashcroft, including appearances on The View.

 Michelle ventured West to California in July of 2003.
 In Los Angeles, Michelle continued to strive and succeed.
 She studied at the highly respected Beverly Hills Playhouse under the direction of Milton Katselas, Allen Barton, and Art Cohan.
 She also worked with Bobbie Chance at Expressions Unlimited and continued to perfect her craft at Improv at the famed Groundlings in West Hollywood.
 Michelle also worked on her commercial skills at Killian's Commercial Workshop with the incredible Killian McHugh.
 She has studied with talented and seasoned character actor Sal Landi at The Pan Andres Theater in Hollywood and also enjoyed working at the famed The Second City Improv in Hollywood.